spree/spree-dev-docs/upgrades/upgrades/fout-dot-two-to-four-dot-three.md

 ### \(Optional\) Add `spree_frontend` gem

 If you use the default Spree Storefront you need to add it to your `Gemfile`.

+Note: If you are using `spree_auth_devise`, make sure `spree_frontend` precedes it in your Gemfile.

 ```ruby
 gem 'spree_frontend', '>= 4.3'